Strange Paradise: Series retooling

 The ratings for Strange Paradise were rocky from the start, leading to a production shake-up early in the series' run.
 By October 8, 1969 — just a month after its American debut — the show was dropped by Metromedia stations in New York and Los Angeles, and moved into early afternoon by Kaiser stations in Philadelphia, Boston, Cleveland and Detroit.

 As a result of the poor ratings, writer Ian Martin and executive producer Jerry Layton left the show after the first nine weeks of production.
 Layton was replaced by Robert Costello, who left his role as producer on Dark Shadows, an inspiration for Strange Paradise.
 Variety reported on the shakeup: "Krantz prexy Steven Krantz says the show will be beefed up with a faster pace and made 'generally better'.
 We will have a hit show out of this," he says, drawing a parallel with the N.Y.
 Mets, who started the season slow but..."
 (At the time of this quote, the once-lowly Mets had just won the National League Championship Series, and were on their way to the 1969 World Series, which they would also win.)

 Martin had written the scripts for the first nine weeks, and after his departure, writers George Salverson, Ron Chudley and James Elward were quickly brought in to keep the continuing story afloat for a couple of weeks while a further writing staff was assembled.
 Cornelius Crane finished the first 13-week arc.
 Martin's story was scuttled so quickly that there was no time to change the promotional blurbs, which were sent out some weeks in advance to newspapers and local TV schedule listings.
 As a result, around November–December 1969, a number of U.S. publications carried daily descriptions of Ian Martin episodes which were never actually produced.

 At the start of the second 13-week arc, the show changed focus, moving from the Caribbean island of Maljardin to Desmond Hall.
 Writer Cornelius Crane was joined by Ron Sproat, a former writer for Dark Shadows.
-Joseph Caldwell (also a former Dark Shadows writer) and John R. Melmer also wrote a few episodes during this period.
+Joe Caldwell (also a former Dark Shadows writer) and John R. Melmer also wrote a few episodes during this period.

 For the third and final 13-week arc, Crane left the writing team, and Sproat was joined by television neophyte Harding Lemay for four weeks.
 Despite his inexperience, Lemay became the sole writer for the last nine weeks of the show.